clamyang/algo/README.md

 # algo
 A repository of Algorithm learning.

-Implement by C lang or My favourite Golang.
+Implement by C language or my favourite Go.

 I think use C implement Algorithm will get more challenge.